polyfy/polylith/readme.md

 Finally, we have the `development` environment (`development` + `deps.edn`) that are used to work with the code.

+The structure will give new developers a quick idea of what the system does at a higher level.
+If you are a bit like us, you will soon begin to love this way of structuring the code!

+The `bases`, `components` and `environments` directories also contain a `.keep` file, which can be removed as soon as we add something to these directories.
 A workspace is always initialized to use [git](https://git-scm.com/), but more on that later.

-The `bases`, `components` and `environments` directories also contain a `.keep` file.
-They are put there to prevent git from removing the empty directories which could otherwise happen if the workspace is clones before any files are added to these directories.

 The `deps.edn` file looks like this: